lomitaka/MAPFScenario/README.md

 IncidentGraph is list of terms neibs, where each term is representing graph vertexId and contains list of its neigbours.
 AgentPositions is list of tuples where each tuple represnets one agent, and first value is start position of agent, second is agent goal position.

-file alco contains term idPosMap which is map, which can be used to map vertexIds back to grid location.
+file also contains term idPosMap which is map that can be used to map vertexIds back to grid location.
 ```
 Example file:
 % Map num mapping